Skip to content Loading

 The Stedelijk extends the city guide into Mondrian, design, abstraction and post-war experimentation, balancing the old-master draw of the Rijksmuseum.

-A ranked sample from the sourced city dataset.
+A selection of works held in Amsterdam's museums.
 These are recorded associations, not a guarantee of current display.

 1. Wheatfield with Crows